breun/frak-server/README.md

 Usage
 -----

-POST some strings separated by spaces and frak-server will return a regular expression that matches those strings:
+POST some (space-separated) strings to receive a regular expression matching those strings:

     $ curl -X POST -d "test one two" localhost:8080 (?:t(?:est|wo)|one)